enderandpeter/win-a2enmod/README.md

 [Apache Web Server]: http://httpd.apache.org/

 ## Why not just use XAMPP to manage Apache on Windows?
 [XAMPP][] is a wonderful tool for managing your web server, but they don't always support the latest versions of the software they bundle.
-At the moment, for example, XAMPP 1.8.1 only supports Apache 2.4.3 (instead of the most recent stable version 2.4.4, which they *"recommend over all previous releases"*) and PHP 5.4.7 (not yet the current 5.4.15).
+At the moment, XAMPP 1.8.1 only supports Apache 2.4.3 (instead of the most recent stable version 2.4.4, which they *"recommend over all previous releases"*) and PHP 5.4.7 (not yet the current 5.4.15).
 Many web admins prefer the latest stable versions and this script lets you use a simple command line program that offers the same functionality as the Debian utility.

 [XAMPP]: http://www.apachefriends.org/en/xampp-windows.html